 Miquel Hervás Gómez (b.1985, Terrassa).
 Graphic designer and educator based on the WWW.
-Tutor for Disarming Design at the Sandberg Instituut and Preparatory Course at the Gerrit Rietveld Academie.
-Workshop manager at the BB.
+Working in between cultural production, publishing and visual communication.
+Tutor for Preparatory Course at the Gerrit Rietveld Academie and Gengdan Academy of Design Beijing.
+Workshop specialist at the BB.
 Active member of fanfare and former Carne Kids.

-2022-2023 Graphic design and identity for Pleasant Place.
+2022-2024 Graphic design and identity for Pleasant Place.
 A growing collection of publications about the art of gardening.
 Pleasant Place informs and inspires by offering both practical and in-depth information as well as unexpected approaches to everyday garden tasks and garden design.
-Work done together w/ fanfare.
+Work done together w/ César Rogers.

 • Space